standujar/plugin-composio/README.md

 ---

 <div align="center">
-Made with ❤️ by the ElizaOS community
+Made with ❤️ by the Stan for the ElizaOS community
 </div>